kibetamos/Chat_app/README.md

 # Chat Application

- This is a chat application built using pythin django framwork
+Welcome to the Chat Application, a web-based chat platform built using the Python Django framework.

+## Setup Instructions

-# Steps to set up the project
+Follow these steps to set up the project on your local machine:

-1. Clone the repository via the link </br>   https://github.com/kibetamos/Chat_app/tree/main
+1. Clone the repository by clicking [here](https://github.com/kibetamos/Chat_app/tree/main) or using the following link:

-2. Install requirements.txt using pip install requirements.txt  using

-   '''
-      Pip install -r requirements.txt

-   '''
-# To run the project
-python manage.py runserver

-# Access the project

-Navigate to the url  https://127.0.0.1:8000  on your local browser